 We talked to Dr. Denis Cauvier and Alan Lysaght, the authors of The ABC Guide to Making Money for Teens, about the basics.
 Their strategy includes advice to:

 1. Always shop at home first.
 See what’s left over from last year or what you can find in a parent’s office before you buy more stuff you may already have on hand.

 2. Bargains!
 Pay attention to the tax-free weeks in your community and try to avoid buying anything that’s not on sale.
 Visit dollar stores for extra savings, and hit warehouse stores with a friend to buy in bulk and split costs, or stock up for the whole year.

 3. Don’t be afraid of coupons.
-Newspapers often have coupons for extra savings (yes, you may have to actually go offlline!) and of course, especially if you’re shopping for clothes, you can often do a web search for the store you want and ‘discount code’ and at the very least get a deal on shipping.
+Newspapers often have coupons for extra savings (yes, you may have to actually go offline!) and of course, especially if you’re shopping for clothes, you can often do a web search for the store you want and ‘discount code’ and at the very least get a deal on shipping.

-Finally, for expensive items like graphing calculators, don’t be afraid to use craigslist or ebay (don’t give out more personal information than necessary, and always get a parent’s permission) to score deals.
+Finally, for expensive items like graphing calculators, don’t be afraid to use Craigslist or Ebay (don’t give out more personal information than necessary, and always get a parent’s permission) to score deals.
 Often items are brand new or barely used and you can get great prices.